James Cowan (Scottish politician)

 James Cowan (1816 – 24 November 1895) was a Liberal Party politician in Scotland.

 He was the son of Alexander Cowan, papermaker and philanthropist.
-He was one of eleven children including Charles Cowan MP, and Sir John Cowan Bart.
+He was one of eleven children including Charles Cowan MP, and Sir John Cowan, 1st Baronet.

 He was Lord Provost of Edinburgh from 1872 to 1874.

 He was elected at the 1874 general election as a Member of Parliament for Edinburgh, and held the seat until he resigned from the House of Commons in 1882 by the procedural device of taking the office of Crown Steward and Bailiff of the three Chiltern Hundreds of Stoke, Desborough and Burnham.

 He is buried with his family on the west side of the original cemetery in Grange Cemetery in Edinburgh.